 Prevention is better than cure

-There is no doubt that South African organisations are and will continue to be targets of cybercriminal activity, and it is past time to take the threat seriously.
+There is no doubt that South African organizations are and will continue to be targets of cybercriminal activity, and it is past time to take the threat seriously.
 It is essential to implement as many controls as possible to prevent an attack, rather than waiting for an attack to occur and then attempting to mitigate the damage.

-However, threats do not always come from outside of an organisation and breaches may occur through human error without the involvement of any malicious intent.
+However, threats do not always come from outside of an organization and breaches may occur through human error without the involvement of any malicious intent.
 Users may accidentally compromise a network, for example by connecting a mobile device to an unsecured network at a coffee shop, where they pick up a virus, and then connecting to the corporate network where the virus can now gain access.

 Education must always form a significant component of any threat prevention solution.
 Above all, as people we need to start acknowledging that protection solutions are not just random hoops to jump through that make life difficult.
 They are put into place for a specific reason and are critical to our security.